MahmoudFakhry/STTFN-Model/README.md

 # The Underlying Architecture

-The general architecture of the Spatiotemporal Fusion Network consists of three primary factors:
+The general architecture of the Spatiotemporal Temperature Fusion Network consists of three primary factors:

 1. A trained forward convolutional neural network.
 2. A trained backward convolutional neural network.